LeaBaldo/LeaBaldo/README.md

-- 🌱 I’m currently learning ReactJS 🚀
+- 🌱 I’m currently studying ReactJS 🚀
 - 👯 I’m looking to get myself into a challenging job position!
 - ⚡ Fun fact: I love riding a bike and play Sax 🎷